yuranb/hello-world/README.md

 The user's email and bcrypt hashed password are stored in the user's collection in MongoDB.

 Use the cookie-parser middleware and manage user sessions by setting cookies.

+# Websocket deliverable

+In my peerProxy.js, I have successfully created the WebSocket server and am listening for upgrade requests on the HTTP server to establish a WebSocket connection.

+In my websocket.js file, I create an instance of a WebSocket client and try to establish a connection with the server.

+In the peerProxy.js file, the server periodically sends weather data to all connected clients.
+Also, in the script.js file, clients can send data via WebSocket after checking the weather, such as the user's query history.

+The data received by websocket.js will be processed and displayed in various parts of the page, in addition to the HTML structures in index.html and history.html that display the data.